hemantgarg1452/Email-Client-Software/README.md

+## Email-Client Software

-#A secure Java email client using standard sockets, networking, and Java Mail API
+## A secure Java email client using standard sockets, networking, and Java Mail API.